Team-Eight/sthlm-commuter/docs/TravelMode.md

 ### TransportMode.java

 ### LegUtil.java
-The functions transportModesToTravelModes and travelModesToTransportModes converts a list of transportMode objects to a list of travelMode objects and vice versa.
+The functions *transportModesToTravelModes* and *travelModesToTransportModes* converts a list of transportMode objects to a list of travelMode objects and vice versa.

+The *getTransportDrawable* function looks at the travelmode of the leg (led.getTravelMode) and supplies an icon accordingly.

 ### JourneyQuery.java
 The function Uri toUri(boolean withTime) converts a list with transportModes objects to a list with travelMode objects through the transportModesToTravelModes function.
 A new travelModeQuery object is created based on the converted list of travelMode objects.